 Companies like Bing, Google, and LinkedIn increased the number of product experiments they ran by an order of magnitude after they built an experimentation platform.
 Today, these companies run tens of thousands of experiments every year.
 While these large technology companies have dedicated teams that build and maintain their own experimentation platforms, you must decide whether to build or buy based on the context of your business.
 Here are two key questions to help you decide what works for you:

 The goal of an experimentation platform is to enable fast product iteration based on data driven metrics.
 Ideally it should be self-serve so as to enable your teams to make ship decisions without relying on a central committee; and in the process, minimize the costs of running experiments.

-Building such an experimentation platform will draw investment in two key areas:
+Building such an experimentation platform will draw investment in three key areas:

 The core infrastructure is the foundation of the experimentation platform.
 It should be reliable, always available and must be fast.
 You won’t want your experimentation platform to introduce any variance, or worse, negatively affect the product’s experience.

 The core infrastructure usually comprises of the four key components:

 This component persists and validates the specifications for each experiment including any subsequent iterations.
 For example, each experiment specifies several parameters such as start and end dates, control and variants, target users, sample sizes, and related configuration.
 This component also enforces approval workflows as well as roles and permissions to ensure that only approved experiments are allowed to run, and only authorized team members can start and stop an experiment.

 Given a user request, this component decides how to assign the request to a variant in an experiment.
 This assignment is based on the experiment specification and a pseudo-random hash of an identifier.
 Important considerations for this component include: